 6 carrots - peeled and chopped into chunks

 Approx 2 litres of chicken stock (amount optional depending on whether you like your soup thick or thin!)

 S & P to taste

-Optional : 4 tsps of cumin – personally I think there is enough flavour but certain members of my family like everything with a bit of spice so we divide the soup into two pots and then add the cumin to one pot!
+Optional : 4 tsps of cumin - personally I think this is enough flavour but certain members of my family like everything with a bit of spice so we divide the soup into two pots and then add the cumin to one pot!